audkus/ai_utilities/README.md

 ## Examples

-Below are three runnable examples that you can copy and paste directly into your project modules.
+Below are some runnable examples that you can copy and paste directly into your project modules.

 ### 1. Single Prompt Example